phaustin/climate_students_eoas/content/week2_topics.md

           nothing to commit, working tree clean

   If not, then you need to move the files you've changed out of this repository into your work folder because all changes will be overwritten in the next step.
-First fetch the changes
+Now fetch the changes

           git fetch